dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-05-01-bitcoins-gravity.markdown

 cryptography mailing list.

 > It's very attractive to the libertarian viewpoint if we can explain
 > it properly.
-I'm better with code than with words though."
+I'm better with code than with words though.
 >
 > <cite>[Satoshi Nakamoto]</cite>